History of Östersund: War and crisis

 However, everything was not positive in the city.
 Signs of harsher times were evident.
 The labour market conflict of 1909 (the Swedish General Strike) was the culmination of growing tension between workers and employers.
 No larger encounters occurred though the strike was a huge setback for the labour movement in Sweden and even more so in Östersund.

 In 1917, the First World War was raging on the continent, and the February Revolution of 1917, which ushered in the Russian Revolution, also affected Östersund.
 Rationing led to shortages of food and supplies and a revolution was feared.
 Some of the citizens, primarily soldiers, went on hunger strikes and on the first of May that year 4,000 demonstrators gathered in front of the city hall demanding lower prices on milk and wood.

-The year after, the Spanish flu spread like wildfire across the world.
+The year after, the Spanish flu spread across the world.
 The city doctor in Östersund noted that "Östersund ought without objection to have been more haunted by the flu than any other Swedish city", which is why Östersund was referred to by locals as spanska sjukans huvudstad, 'capital of the Spanish flu'.
 The old school (today the tourist agency) became a temporary hospital and since no crisis centre existed several organizations stepped in to help the population.
 The authorities also did what they could by banning public gatherings, in addition to closing theaters and cinemas.